beginning of content

 Treatment will depend on the size of the cancer and if it has spread (its stage).
 It will also depend on where the cancer is, your age, your health and your personal preference.

-Treatment options may include one or more of:
+Treatment options may include one or more of the following:

-Your doctor may recommend palliative care options to reduce your symptoms and improve your quality of life instead of attempting to remove the tumour.
+Your doctor may recommend palliative care options to reduce your symptoms and improve your quality of life instead of trying to remove the tumour.

 Surgery